Symbol Sage Sale Banner

 white conch shell

 In Feng Shui, the practice of creating harmony between people and their environment, conch shells hold a special significance.
-They are often seen as symbols of luck and protection.
-Feng Shui teaches that natural objects, like conch shells, have energies that affect the flow of chi, or life energy, in a space.
-The spiral shape of the conch shell represents this flowing energy and is thought to attract positive chi, leading to benefits like wealth, health, and good luck.
+Conch shells often symbolize luck and protection.
+In Feng Shui, practitioners believe that natural objects like conch shells influence the flow of chi, or life energy, within a space.
+The spiral shape of the conch shell actively represents this flowing energy, attracting positive chi and bringing benefits like wealth, health, and good luck.

-Conch shells are also used in Feng Shui as a shield against negative energies and evil spirits.
+In addition, people use conch shells in Feng Shui as a shield to block negative energies and protect against evil spirits.
 Many people place them near their home’s entrance or in the living room for added energy and protection.
 Since conch shells are related to the sea, they connect to Feng Shui’s water element, which brings abundance and prosperity.

 Adding a conch shell to a space is believed to help create a balanced, peaceful, and prosperous environment.
 However, like all Feng Shui practices, it’s important to place these shells thoughtfully to match the specific energy needs of the space.